RyanJarv/ryanjarv.github.io/_posts/2025-07-21-saas-provider-takeover.md

 Yes, I've found and reported this specific vulnerability to several SaaS platforms.

-## A Note for Security Researchers: How to Test Responsibly

-If you are a bug bounty hunter or security researcher testing for this vulnerability, you must confirm its existence without accessing any data from the target account.
-The goal is to prove that the role is assumable, then stop and report immediately.

-A key part of this is establishing a baseline for what "success" and "failure" look like in the target SaaS application's UI.

-* **Establish a "Success" Baseline:**
-    * To see what a successful connection looks like without using a real, sensitive role, you can use a harmless test role.
-I built a simple tool for this exact purpose: [Assume Role ID](https://github.com/RyanJarv/assume-role-id/tree/main).
-It provides a publicly assumable role that you can use to see the application's behavior upon a successful `sts:AssumeRole` call.

-* **Establish a "Failure" Baseline:**
-    * Next, find out what an unsuccessful connection looks like.
-Simply attempt to connect the SaaS platform to a non-existent role ARN, such as arn:aws:iam::123456789012:role/ThisRoleDoesNotExist.

-* **Test the Target Role:**
-    * Now that you have both baselines, you can test the suspected vulnerable role.

-If the application's response matches your failure baseline, the account is likely not vulnerable to that specific role.

-If the application's response matches your success baseline, you have likely confirmed the vulnerability.

-At this point, you must stop.
-Do not proceed to view or interact with any data.
-Take a screenshot, document your findings, and report them immediately.
-The source code for the Assume Role ID tool is [available on GitHub](https://github.com/RyanJarv/assume-role-id/tree/main).

 ## Conclusion: A Lesson in Defense-in-Depth

 This vulnerability serves as a powerful reminder that security configurations that are perfectly safe in one context can become critical risks in another.
 A standard CDK bootstrap role, harmless on its own, became the key to a potential account takeover when placed in the environment of a multi-tenant SaaS platform.